-The California Department of Education (CDE) Web site is compliant with California Government Code 11135, which requires that electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
-Additionally, the CDE Web site meets the CDE’s Web Accessibility standards.
+The California Department of Education (CDE) website is compliant with California Government Code 7405, which requires that electronic and information technology developed or purchased by the State of California is accessible to people with disabilities.
+Additionally, the CDE website meets the CDE’s Web Accessibility standards.

-California Government Code 11135 (PDF; Outside Source), enacted in 2003, requires all State agencies to comply with Federal Section 508 of the Rehabilitation Act of 1973 (as amended in 1989).
-Section 508 (Outside Source) requires Federal agencies’ electronic and information technology to be accessible to people with disabilities.
-Section 508 includes legal requirements for computers, software, telecom, multimedia, and the Web.
+, requires all State agencies to comply with Federal Section 508 of the Rehabilitation Act of 1973 (as amended in 1989).
+Section 508

-The CDE Web site has features that are intended to make the experience of interacting with our Web site positive and productive for all users, including those with disabilities.
+The CDE website has features that are intended to make the experience of interacting with the Department's website positive and productive for all users, including those with disabilities.

 Common Look and Feel; Simple Design